Your starting point and strategies will differ depending on what kind of material you are looking for, and for what purpose you are searching.

 Book Library 'top tips' videos

-We are launching a series of bite-sized ‘top tips’ videos.
+We have launched a series of bite-sized ‘top tips’ videos.
 Covering key library skills, we hope they will be particularly useful during the library closure, but also helpful at any time.
-The first two videos will be posted on our digital and information skills page by the end of the w/c 1st June, and more videos will be added soon after that.
+The first few videos posted on our digital and information skills page; check back regularly as we will be adding more content as we can.

 Athens is an Access Management System that enables secure access to many of our online resources.
 For guidance, depending on type of material and where you are accessing from, see the Athens area of our website.